dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-30-Opinion-Mining-Tweets.md

 ## It is clear:
 - Most of Santurban opinions are positive.
 I guess they are coming from the government agencies.
-- The country is not polarized.
+- The country is not polarized at all.
 At least in twitter the positive opinions are more frequent.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.